arturopie/re.global4business/services.md

 # Services

-Our mission is to help home owners with their Real Estate problems and provide value to tenants.
+We buy houses with a potential to generate cash flow, rehab them and manage them and their tenants.